alaansheikhani/Room_Capacity_Tracker/README.md

 The tracking system is based heavily on ***SORT***, which is realtime tracking algorithm for 2D multiple object tracking in video sequences

 ## Hardware Requirements
-1. Jetson nano 4g b01
+1. NVIDIA® Jetson Nano™ Developer Kit
 2. Pi camera v2 (but any other camera compatible with the jetson Nano would also work fine)